zaaahir/cos/arcade.md

 ![](https://cloud-fsj4zugvj-hack-club-bot.vercel.app/0screenshot_2024-08-20_at_10.40.10.png)

-TLDR: An operating system, built **completely from scratch**, with networking capabilities, the first time this has been done for C++.
+TLDR: An operating system, built **completely from scratch**, with **networking capabilities**, the **first time this has been done** for C++.
 To be used in universities for teaching networking at the kernel level to undergraduates.
 Includes a custom scripting language (cScript), and graphics which allow for a GUI (just needs to be pushed), and to come is multiprocessor support using SMP.

 Read [the main README](https://github.com/zaaahir/cos/README.md) for more details on technicals and specifics, this is just a brief overview!

-**Made it to Showcase round 4 (!!), thank you to everyone who voted!
+‼️ **Made it to Showcase finals, thank you to everyone who voted!
 I will be making an indepth guide and running sessions about building your own OS, from scratch, for free!
-If you have any questions, comments, criticisms, or just want to say hi, my Slack is "@vote cOS for showcase"**
+If you have any questions, comments, criticisms, or just want to say hi, my Slack is "@vote cOS for showcase".** ‼️

+‼️ **NEW FEATURES: cScript and C-, a custom scripting and programming language, built from scratch.
+A GUI, with several applications including a text editor and basic games!
+To come is multiprocessor support.
+I have previously built a computer from scratch using breadboards and am modifying the design for it to be able to run cOS.
+Stay tuned!** ‼️

 Installation can be done using the Dockerfile.
 You will need QEMU (the emulator I used) for running locally!